openfl/OpenFLDevelopersGuide/working-with-motion-tweens/README.md

 OpenFL 9 and later, Adobe AIR 1.0 and later, requires Flash CS3 or later

-“Animating objects” on page 192
+"Animating objects" on page 192

 describes how to implement scripted animation in Haxe.